- Find a Trail

 - Get Involved

-Many species of bird can be found along the trail as well, and bird watching is enough of a pastime here that Milwaukee County Parks has developed bird trail maps directing you to prime spotting locations.
+Many species of birds can be found along the trail as well, and Milwaukee County Parks has developed bird trail maps directing you to prime spotting locations.

 This is one the trails we ride a lot.
 A lot of times we head west on Wilbur to ride around Alcott Park to go west on Howard over the expressway bridge, then south on 104th street to get to the Norwich street trail connector.

 Well, it had rained very hard Saturday night and we discovered that the trail was flooded from underneath the expressway to the other side of the Layton Avenue bridge.
 The water appeared quite deep and had a current so we rode back and took Coldspring East to Hwy 100 south, then Layton Ave East to rejoin the trail.

 No other part of the trail was flooded even though there are more places where the trail crosses near the river.

 On the way back we took the unlabeled bike path along Loomis through Greendale before getting on 68th Street.

 I ride on this part of the Oak Leaf Trail fairly often.
 From the Ozaukee County line to Mill Rd, you must cross a handful of busy streets, so caution will be your watchword.
 South of Mill Rd there are only two streets to cross, only one of which (Hampton) is busy, so it is a great ride for families.
 Weekends can get busy, with skaters, walkers, runners, dogs, other pleasure cyclists, and mobs of high speed cyclists.
 Be careful of those mobs, they often act like the trail was made for them exclusively.

 The trail is generally downhill from North to South, it is a gradual slope, but it is enough to notice when riding back North.
 Near Silver Spring it gains shelter from trees which line the sides.
 North from there is a bit more open.